JacquesLucke/blender_vscode/README.md

 Execute the **Blender: New Addon** operator and use the setup wizard.
 You will be asked for the following information:
+* Which addon template should be used?
 * Where should the addon be created?
+This should be an empty folder, preferably without spaces or special characters in the name.
-* Name of the addon.
+* What is the name of the addon?
-* Your name.
+* What is you name?

 ### How can I use the extension with my existing addon?